liuyuanlong1994/06-web/README.md

        out.write(resp.text)
      ```
    </details>
 3. Import your CSV files into a single `pandas.DataFrame()` and plot the Republican vote share in Accomack County, Albermarle County, Alexandria City, and Alleghany County as a fraction of Total Votes Cast.
-Save your work as `e3.py` and commit your plots as follows"
+Save your work as `e3.py` and commit your plots as follows:
    ```
    accomack_county.pdf albemarle_county.pdf alexandria_city.pdf alleghany_county.pdf
    ```